Menu

 What to Expect

-The Nurse of the Day will be introduced on the chamber floor at the beginning of the session and presented with a personalized certificate of appreciation.
+The Nurse of the Day will be introduced in the chambers of the Senate and the House of Representatives at the beginning of the session and presented with a personalized certificate of appreciation.
 During the legislative session, access to the chamber floor is reserved to a few privileged people, which includes the Nurse of the Day.
-This honor allows the Nurse of the Day one-on-one time with the legislators to discuss their views on current bills.
+This honor allows the Nurse of the Day one-on-one time to speak with the legislators.
 Some of your duties may also include providing basic medical care.
 However, you will not be tied to the first aid station as there is a paid ER Nurse that oversees the care provided.

 Special Dates Recognized